qingqingqingli/CPP/wiki/module04.md

 - The word means having many forms.
 It is the ability of a message(function / operator) to be displayed in more than one form.
 In C++, an operator or function can be given different meanings or functions.

 - In C++, polymorphism is mainly divided into two types:
-    - Compile time polymorphism (early binding / static polymorphism)
+    - Compile time polymorphism (early binding / static polymorphism) - static in nature
     - Runtime polymorphism (late binding / dynamic polymorphism)

 [![polymorphism](https://github.com/qingqingqingli/CPP/blob/main/images/polymorphism.png)](https://github.com/qingqingqingli/CPP/wiki/Module03)